- SoupAddict - https://soupaddict.com -

 If the sauce is too thick, add more lime juice from the other half.
 If you accidentally made it too runny, whisk in a little more sour cream.

-Spoon the sauce over your fish tacos — my favorites are made with grilled flaky white fish, like cod or halibut, but shrimp is scrumptious, too.
+Spoon the sauce over your tacos piled high with a grilled flaky white fish, such cod or halibut.
+Shrimp is scrumptious, too!

 Fish taco sauce is not “hot” spicy, but rather well-seasoned.
 There’s ground chipotle powder in the recipe, but its kick is tamed by the dairy ingredients.
 People who don’t like spicy foods will have no problem with this sauce (and pepperheads can add more spice or hot sauce to punch up the heat!).